QuirinHaberl/MemoryProject/README.md

 (3) The player can choose any card they want to display, e.g. the chest they want to open.
 By clicking on a chest, the content is displayed and the player can choose a second chest.
-If the player tries to open the chest twice, nothing will happen until they choose a different one.An example is given in the image below.
+If the player tries to open the chest twice, nothing will happen until they choose a different one.
+An example is given in the image below.
 <br><br/>
 <br><br/>